codejake/hackintosh-guide/README.md

 ⚠️ This is currently a work-in-progress and it is incomplete. ⚠️

 ## Introduction
 This document is not a step-by-step guide.
-Rather, it augments [Corpnewt’s  Vanilla Desktop Guide](https://hackintosh.gitbook.io/-r-hackintosh-vanilla-desktop-guide/) with hardware specific tweaks.
+Rather, it augments [Corpnewt’s  Vanilla Desktop Guide](https://hackintosh.gitbook.io/-r-hackintosh-vanilla-desktop-guide/) with hardware-specific tweaks.

 My goal was to get as close to an unmolested vanilla macOS install as I could and I believe I have succeeded.

 I have voluntarily reinstalled my macOS install several times to get practiced and test and document things.
 I publish this document to help others in my shoes.
 Feel free to ask me questions [on Twitter](https://twitter.com/codejake), but make sure you've read corpnewt's guide, have some clue, and have already diligently Googled.

+If you spot any errors or typos, let me know.

 ## Warning
 You will run into roadblocks.
 And everyone will give you their advice.
 Most of it *awful*.
 Stay away from Unibeast, Multibeast, Tonymacx86.com, random people, etc.